-You will submit a portfolio for one of six concentrations: Costume Design, Lighting Design, Scene Design, Sound Design, Stage Management, and Technical Direction.
+You will submit a portfolio for one of six concentrations: Costume Design, Lighting Design, Scene Design, Sound Design, Stage Management, or Technical Direction.

 Performance Production Requirements

 Please include work you’ve done with fabrics or clothing.
-This can include pattern work, completed garments, work in progress, or sketches and design drawings for costumes, street clothing or accessories.
+This can include pattern work, completed garments, works-in-progress, or sketches and design drawings for costumes, street clothing, or accessories.

 Please include work you’ve done in scene painting or in designing scenery for productions (or for classroom projects).
 Work that shows your understanding of or work with three-dimensional space is of special value.